According to Wikipedia,

 ‘Surrealist works feature the element of surprise, unexpected juxtapositions and non sequitur…’

 ‘As they [Surrealists] developed their philosophy, they believed that Surrealism would advocate the idea that ordinary and depictive expressions are vital and important, but that the sense of their arrangement must be open to the full range of imagination…’

 One would have thought it simple to design for the bicycle.
-After all its so simple, a child can use it.
-A surrealist juxtaposition forms because Britain excels in making the most complicated mode of transport simple and the simplest modes of transport complicated.
+After all it’s so simple, a child can use it.
+However, Britain excels in making the most complicated mode of transport simple and the simplest modes of transport complicated.

 When a new road is constructed, motorists are drawn to it because it offers speed, directness & quality of surface.
-It is often touted as the ‘solution’ to a problem that nobody seems guilty of creating but that doesn’t matter anymore because, thanks to the new road, the problem will never, ever occur again, apparently.
+It is often touted as the ‘solution’ to a problem where nobody admits guilt to creating in the first place.
+But that doesn’t matter anymore because thanks to the new road, the problem will never, ever occur again.
+Apparently.
 When a new cycle path is constructed, cyclists shy away from it because they don’t need surrealism on the way to work or school.
-They are often ponderous, indirect and are often barely converted pavements with poor sight lines, overgrown vegetation and of course, pedestrians, who are probably wondering what they did to deserve such Hell.
+They are often ponderous, indirect and are often barely converted pavements with poor sight lines, overgrown vegetation and of course pedestrians, who are probably wondering what they did to deserve such Hell.